 These are four things that made Hyper Light Drifter such a big success for the indie game studio, Heart Machine.

-Four years later, Alex Preston will look to use the same elements to create what’s looking to be like another award-winning title.
+Four years later, Alex Preston will look to use the same elements to create what’s looking to be like another award-winning title with Solar Ash.
 But, the only difference is that this time around, it’s not going to be a 2D game.
 Instead, Solar Ash is a full-on 3D title.
 It will give gamers a whole new world to explore in the Ultravoid.

 As of now, there’s not enough to go to make an educated guess as to what else to expect from Solar Ash.